The-Java-Bootcamp/gentle-introduction-to-programming-with-java/README.md

 - Develop a simple program in Java, reinforcing syntax and logic skills.
 - Gain confidence to explore more advanced topics within Java development.

+### Stay Connected and Keep Learning!
+- 📱 Join our (WhatsApp group)[https://chat.whatsapp.com/HgmmIQtTqauBXwoRVW1zH3] to stay updated and engage with fellow learners.
+- 💬 Join our Discord server — ask questions, get support, and connect with the community.
+- 📧 Join our mailing list to hear about upcoming workshops, events, and special sessions.
+- 🔗 Follow us on LinkedIn for course updates, career tips, and industry insights.

 ### Introduction

 Java is one of the most popular programming languages globally, known for its "Write Once, Run Anywhere" capability,